Banking Litigation – Summer 2019Print newsletter

 Borrower had 100% legal ownership, but 0% beneficial interest

 When a relationship breaks down (whether it be a relationship between, say, friends, business partners, spouses or cohabitees), the question often arises whether a party whose name is not on the deeds to a property nevertheless owns a share.
 The issue has arisen in a recent case, which represents a cautionary tale for anyone considering acquiring or dealing with property on an informal basis.
-Sandip Singh offers legal and practical advice.
+Walker Morris specialist offers legal and practical advice.

 Credit checks and lenders’ duties to consumers